rubyonjets/jets/docs/_docs/core-resource.md

 title: Core Resource Model
 ---

-First, at the core of Jets is the resource model.
+At the core of Jets is the resource model.
 Understanding the core `resource` model and method will allow you to create any resource via CloudFormation with Jets.

 ## All Paths Lead to resource